tianyihuang01/GUI-Project/README.md

 1. Click **Check Emulators** button.
     - Make sure the names of two emulators are displayed.
 2. Click the drop-down list the specify the phone and tv emulators.
+    - Cannot identify them?
+Click **Check Packages** button to display the package and activity names of two emulators.
 3. Click **Apk Location** button to specify the root path of apk files.
     - For each paired apk, the file structure should be:
         - ./[package_name]/mobile/[apk_name].apk